rsrdjan/picoCTF-Rev_Eng/README.md

 # picoCTF-Rev_Eng

 Solutions to picoCTF challenges in "Reverse engineering" category.
-Updated when I have a time.
+Updated when I have time to do so.

+## Solutions

+Some solutions are given as ``(Python) scripts``, some as description in ``solutions.txt``.